 Holistic thinking is pivotal

-In the eyes of many, internal communications is a process led by senior figures, who bark orders directly to employees.
+In the eyes of many, internal communication is a process led by senior figures, who bark orders directly to employees.
 However, an effective internal communication strategy is a two-way process.

 While you could place the responsibility solely with your team members, you’re dicing with the possibility of losing their trust.
 After all, if team members aren’t allowed to voice their opinions and make suggestions, this can be demoralizing.